mkayaalp/computer-organization-logisim/README.md

-# computer-organization-logisim
+# Computer Organization with Logisim
-Logisim designs for teaching computer organization
+Logisim designs for teaching computer organization.

+&copy; 2021 Mehmet Kayaalp.

+Cite as:
+> Mehmet Kayaalp.
+2021.
+Using Logisim-evolution for Teaching Datapath and Control.
+In Proceedings of WCAE ’21:
+Workshop on Computer Architecture Education (WCAE ’21).
+ACM, New York, NY, USA, 8 pages.

 See [mkayaalp.net/computer-organization-logisim](https://mkayaalp.net/computer-organization-logisim) for details.